by Cat, Nov 2011 (Photo, right, from Wikipedia)

 - Remove chicken from brine; Rinse and pat dry.
 Quarter and juice the lemon; NOTE: If using preserved lemon, the juice is part of the liquids in the jar, so you don’t need to juice it.

-- Prepare whole chicken for roasting: cross legs & tie together; tuck wings under.
+- Prepare whole chicken as for roasting: cross legs & tie together; tuck wings under.

 - Sear on stove-top: Add paprika to oil and butter in pot; heat over medium high flame.
-Add chicken, breast-side down (or for butterflied hen, skin side down) and cook until skin is browned, about 2 minutes.
+Add whole chicken, breast-side down (or for butterflied hen or chicken pieces, skin side down) and cook until skin is browned, about 2 minutes.
 Turn and cook back and sides until browned, about 2 minutes per side.
 Transfer to a plate; pour off most of oil in pot, if desired (I don’t pour it off, as I love good fats and how they flavor the food.
+Chicken pieces or duck breast (6): sear skin-side down, about 5 minutes, then remove.
+I do not recommend skinless and boneless breasts.

 - Choose braise method.